 Think about that for a second.
 If you were in that employer’s shoes, would that approach appeal to you?
 Chances are that you’d want to hear more about how that candidate can add value to your team, right?

-Your application is likely to be passed over time and again by other candidates with better resumes.
+Your application is likely to be passed over time and again for other candidates with better resumes–even if you’re just as qualified.

 You can get a head start on improving your resume by checking out this post: Improve Your Resume: 7 Tips to Land More Interviews.